aqib1/CurrencyConvertor/README.md

 8- Spring scheduler is writter to schedule cache refresher with a specific time interval.

-9- Spring boot dockerization is added using spotify maven plugin for docker, by running command mvn package docker:build
+9- Spring boot dockerization is added using spotify maven plugin for docker, by running command mvn package docker:build.
+After creating image you can see image in your docker by docker image ls.
+Now lets add tag to that image by command docker tag image_id TAG_NAME.
+After that you can push image to your docker hub by docker push TAG_NAME

+# Docker image
+Application is completely dockerize and image is uploaded to docker-hub with the name aqibbutt3078/ccvatapi:latest

 # Currency Converter
 Currency Converter API consists on two API's